-- Cotton wool/water wipes– for cleaning/changing nappies traditionally use cotton wool and warm water as newborn skin is very sensitive but can water wipes that are completely natural can be used instead from birth.
+- Cotton wool/water wipes– for cleaning/changing nappies traditionally use cotton wool and warm water as a newborns skin is very sensitive but can water wipes that are completely natural can be used instead from birth.

 - Nappy bags– baby poo stinks!
 Scented nappy bags are essential to mask the smell!

-- Blanket– I have a beautiful grandma knitted family baby blanket to wrap up new baby in and absorb that incredible ew baby smell!
+- Blanket– I have a beautiful grandma knitted family baby blanket to wrap up new baby in and absorb that incredible new baby smell!
 It’s the same one we used for Hayden.
-Blanket to keep baby warm and cover when sleeping (baby grow bags/sleeping bags generally not suitable for newborn babies to begin with)
+Blanket to keep baby warm and cover when sleeping (baby grow bags/sleeping bags generally not suitable for newborn babies, to begin with)

 - Small cuddly toy– this is mostly for sentimental reasons and for the baby photos, not actually essential!